Need Help? Give us a call.

 Since bank loans are hard to come by, flippers usually look for alternatives.
 First-time flippers can ask for loans from their own circle of friends and family.
 Others consider more creative options, such as tapping into home equity.
 Once you’ve built up a successful track record as a house flipper, loans from private investors and bank lines of credit become more of a possibility.
 More each of these options in a bit.

 Real estate investment is one of those industries where you primarily learn by doing.
 The more flips you have under your belt, the more you’ll understand about what works and doesn’t work for you in terms of financing.

-But, there are a few things that everyone should understand before they seek funding for a fix and flip.
+But, there are a few things that everyone should understand before they seek funding for flipping houses.
 Understanding these things will speed up the borrowing process and give your lender more assurances that you have a good head on your shoulders.